 Monitor apps in Azure App Service

-In the Azure portal, you can review quotas and metrics for an app, review the App Service plan, and automatically set up alerts and scaling that are based on the metrics.
+In the Azure portal, you can review quotas and metrics for an app and App Service plan, and set up alerts and auto-scaling that are based metrics.

 Apps that are hosted in App Service are subject to certain limits on the resources they can use.
 The limits are defined by the App Service plan that's associated with the app.